Alert | State of Local Emergency in Effect

 The Tree Protection Bylaw was created to protect public trees - trees growing on land owned or controlled by the City.
 The Bylaw does not apply to trees growing on private property.
 The Tree Protection Plan Guide will lead you through protecting City trees.
-A list of tree contractors permitted to work on City trees is listed below.
+Further below is a list of tree contractors permitted to work on City trees.

 Help protect Calgary's trees!